Achieving Business Objectives with a Data-Driven Channel Partner Portal Software.

 At conception, a business needs to outline the 3 most important goals for at least its first year:

-- Business Aims: this is where a business declares a vision for their future and their purpose.
+- Business Aims: this is where a business declares a vision for its future and their purpose.

 - Business Objectives: here a business defines the measurable targets for how to reach their business aims